-Under our director compensation policy in effect from our 2019 annual shareholder meeting through our 2020 annual shareholder meeting, nonemployee directors are provided with an annual retainer fee of \$22,052 for service on the Company board and \$11,024 for service on the Bank board.
-The Chairman of the Company board is entitled to an annual fee of \$4,692 and the Chairman of the Bank board is entitled to an annual fee of \$10,688, and other members of the Audit Committee are entitled to an additional annual fee of \$4,500.
+Under our director compensation policy, nonemployee directors are provided with an annual retainer fee of \$22,052 for service on the Company board and \$11,024 for service on the Bank board.
+The Chairman of the Company board is entitled to an annual fee of \$44,692 and the Chairman of the Bank board is entitled to an annual fee of \$22,344.
+The Chair of the Audit Committee is entitled to an additional annual fee of \$10,688, and other members of the Audit Committee are entitled to an additional annual fee of \$4,500.
 The Chair of the Compensation Committee is entitled to an additional annual fee of \$10,688, and other members of the Compensation Committee are entitled to an additional annual fee of \$4,313.
-The Chair of the Nominating and Corporate Governance Committee is entitled to an additional annual fee of \$4,313.
-The Chair of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$10,688, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$10,688, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$10,688, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$10,688, and other members of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$10,875.
+The Chair of the Nominating and Corporate Governance Committee is entitled to an additional annual fee of \$2,813.
+The Chair of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$10,688, and other members of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$4,313.
+The Chair of the Risk Policy & Compliance Committee are entitled to an additional annual fee of \$10,688, and other members of the Risk Policy & Compliance Committee is entitled to an additional annual fee of \$4,500.
+Members of the DCRC Committee are entitled to an additional annual fee of \$10,875.
 Directors who were members of the trust committee of the Bank board were entitled to an additional annual fee of \$2,813.
 Non-employee directors who also served on the board of Love Funding Corporation were entitled to an additional annual fee of \$2,400.

 In addition to director fees, Mr. Holschbach who retired as an employee of the Company effective as of the close of business on December 31, 2018, receives distributions under a supplemental retirement benefit agreement entered into effective November 16, 2015.
-Pursuant to the agreement, he is entitled to an annual benefit of \$298,000, \$238,400, and \$178,800 in each of 2019, 2020, and 2021, respectively, to be paid in equal monthly installments.
+Pursuant to the agreement, he is entitled to an annual benefit of \$238,400 and \$178,800 in each of 2020, and 2021, respectively, to be paid in equal monthly installments.